showuon/resilient-python-examples/multi-org-incident/README.md

 Create New Incident in Another Org
 ===================================

+This is an example of a simple Action Module component using the 'resilient-circuits' framework.

 Use Case: In some cases, a company will have multiple divisions involved in the handling of an incident.
 In Resilient, this often means one instance